 And animal images show that those buried in Waruga are hunters.

-The cover is carving up with pictures of several people showing that the one buried is one family.
+The cover is carved up with pictures of several people showing that the one buried is one family.

 3. Rambu Solo – Toraja

-Rambu Solo‘ is a traditional funeral ceremony that requires the family of the late to make a party as a sign of final respect for the late
+Rambu Solo‘ is an Indonesian traditional funeral ceremony that requires the family of the late to hold a party as a sign of final respect for the late

-The word Rambu Solo‘ in Toraja language literally means the smoke that is direct to downwardsy.
+The word’ Rambu Solo‘ in the Toraja language literally means the smoke that is directly downward.

-Smoke that is direct to downwards means the rituals of offering (smoke) for the dead which are carry out after 12 o’clock when the sun begins to move downwards.
+Smoke that is directly downwards means the rituals of offering (smoke) for the dead which are carried out after 12 o’clock when the sun begins to move downwards.

 Rambu solo‘ is often namely Aluk Rampe Matampu‘, rituals in the west, because after 12 o’clock the sun is in the west.

-Therefore, the offering rites are carry out in the west of Tongkonan, the traditional house of Toraja.
+Therefore, the offering rites are carried out in the west of Tongkonan, the traditional house of Toraja.

 The solo sign ceremony in Tahna Toraja requires a very large (expensive) cost.

-At the death party, they slaughter large number of buffaloes .
+At the death party, they slaughter a large number of buffaloes.